carelococmd/carelococmd/README.md

 - 💪🏼 Future Goals: Learn more technologies - Never stop creating new ideas.

 # Juan Jose Restrepo
-Future software developer | I love to create new things with programation and also i like to improve my skills by watching other people
+Future QUANT and engineer | I love to create new things with programation and also i like to improve my skills by watching other people